encord-team/encord-client-python/docs/README.md

 To build the documentation, follow these steps:

+Prerequisites:

+- Install poetry using commands given [here](https://python-poetry.org/docs/).

+- If you encounter "zsh: command not found: python" follow [this link](https://dev.to/smpnjn/how-to-fix-zsh-command-not-found-python-22j8) to fix it.

 1. Navigate to the root of the repo and run
 ```shell
 > poetry install